 April 2015, DJI launched the $799 Phantom 3 quadcopter revolutionary for its stability, ease of use and autonomous return to home and auto-land features.
 Fast-forward to present time you can get a similar feature laden yet inexpensive drone the $99 Bayangtoys X16.

-Originally the cheap X16 did not have these capabilities, but since the launch after the summer of the GPS version, distinguishable from older versions by its black motors, it is practically like having a classic Phantom 3 at a fraction of the price.
+Originally the cheap X16 did not have some these capabilities, but since the launch this summer of the GPS version, distinguishable from older versions by its black motors, it is practically like having a classic Phantom 3 at a fraction of the price.
 While the X16 does not run on open source flight computer there are a lot of hacks and mods on the internet to increase their capabilities.

-One of the things that surprised me after tinkering with the X16 and loading too heavy payloads is its resistance to crashes.
+One of the things that surprised me after tinkering with the X16 and loading way too heavy payloads is its resistance to crashes.
 It is amazing how this toy comes out without damage from really big falls.

 But first things first, although the quad works great directly from the box the manual is written in a terrible English, so this cheat sheet that we have prepared will be very useful for first time pilot.